ihsotas0/Interfaced/worldbuilding/pickerism.md

 can see that there may be 15,600,000 civilizations in our galaxy.
 Since these civilizations have the technology to communicate into space, it must be assumed that they have similar populations to Earth (around 10 billion).
-Expanding our galaxy's estimate to all stars in the universe, [$10^{24}$](https://www.space.com/26078-how-many-stars-are-there.html); and by getting the ratio of stars (using the Milky Way, $mw$, as reference) with sentient life by dividing the number of civilizations from the total number of
+Expanding our galaxy's estimate to all stars in the Universe, [$10^{24}$](https://www.space.com/26078-how-many-stars-are-there.html); and by getting the ratio of stars (using the Milky Way, $mw$, as reference) with sentient life by dividing the number of civilizations from the total number of